gridai/grid-docs/docs/features/sessions/attaching-datastores.md

 import Note from "@site/src/components/Note";

-<note> Note: Datastores can only be mounted to a Session at Session creation time </note>
+<note> Note: Datastore can only be mounted to a Session at Session creation time </note>

 ---
 description: Mount a datastore before starting the Session